 History Rising, the book, is designed by Salome Schmucki and published by Onomatopee.
 It is made up of visual and written essays, an interview between the artist and curator, an inventory of works, and documentation of Dijkman's installations in museums and galleries in the UK.

-Norwich Castle Museum & Art Gallery has acquired Marjolijn Dijkman's The Grand Release for their collection with funding from Arts Council England / V&A Museum Purchase Grant Fund; The Norfolk Contemporary Art Society; The Friends of Norwich Museums; and The Art Fund.
+Norwich Castle Museum & Art Gallery acquired Marjolijn Dijkman's The Grand Release for their collection with funding from Arts Council England / V&A Museum Purchase Grant Fund; The Norfolk Contemporary Art Society; The Friends of Norwich Museums; and The Art Fund.

 ' at CCS Bard.